thesoftwarefarm/devbox-ubuntu/README.md

-# devbox-ubuntu-16
+# devbox-ubuntu-16 - osx only

-A Vagrant box with Ansible provisioner, based on Ubuntu 16.
+A Vagrant box with Ansible provisioner, based on Ubuntu 16.04 Xenial

 Includes:

-- system
 - nginx
 - php7-fpm
 - mysql-official-latest